How A.I. Can Change the Way You View Your Jobsite for the Better

 Address Safety Concerns Fast

 As one of the most dangerous industries, every construction professional puts a focus on safety.
 It’s common for safety compliance officers to walk the jobsite and ensure workers are protected and following OSHA regulations.
-There are many things to look out for on everyone’s behalf and with more eyes on the jobsite, the easier it is to mitigate risks.
+There’s many things to look out for on everyone’s behalf and with more eyes on the jobsite, the easier it is to mitigate risks.

 OxBlue’s interface includes this advanced analysis that adds an extra “watchdog” to the jobsite, ultimately helping strengthen safety measures.
 Combined with best practices, safety tracking helps ensure potential risks aren’t left unseen.